How to choose a university program that’s right for you

 4. How is the course taught?

-Choosing a course that suits your learning style and lifestyle is essential.
-Some courses are taught in a traditional classroom setting, while others are offered online.
+Choosing a program that suits your learning style and lifestyle is essential.
+Some programs are taught in a traditional classroom setting, while others are offered online.
 If you're not a fan of attending lectures, then an online program might be the right choice.
 However, a traditional classroom setting would be better if you prefer face-to-face interaction.

 Taught courses: University courses delivered by academics who lecture and tutor students.
 The teaching is usually done in a classroom setting, with some coursework or exams also completed in this setting.